 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-With the availability of potent antiretroviral therapy (ART), morbidity and mortality have significantly declined in individuals living with HIV, including those with perinatally acquired HIV.
-An increasing number of women with perinatal HIV are now reaching childbearing age and becoming pregnant.
-A significant number of these pregnancies are unintended.1-3 The components of prenatal care and general principles of ART and HIV management do not differ between pregnant women with perinatally acquired HIV and those who acquired HIV infection in other ways (e.g., acquired through sexual contact or injection drug use).
+With the availability of potent antiretroviral therapy (ART), morbidity and mortality have significantly declined in individuals living with HIV, including those with perinatally acquired HIV (PHIV).
+An increasing number of women with PHIV are now reaching childbearing age and becoming pregnant.
+A significant number of these pregnancies are unplanned.1-3 The components of prenatal care and general principles of ART and HIV management do not differ between pregnant women with PHIV and those with nonperinatally acquired HIV (NPHIV) who acquired HIV through sexual contact or injection drug use.
 However, there are unique challenges in this population related to reproductive health care needs and the prevention of perinatal transmission.
-Adherence to ART is commonly a major challenge for women with perinatal HIV.
-In addition, because most of these women are still adolescents and young adults, they may be at higher risk of certain pregnancy complications such as preterm delivery, low birthweight, and preeclampsia.4-8
+Adherence to ART is commonly a major challenge for women with PHIV.
+In addition, because most of these women are still adolescents and young adults, they may be at higher risk of certain pregnancy complications, such as preterm delivery, small-for-gestational-age (SGA) infants, low birth weight, and preeclampsia.4-9

-As many as 30% to 70% of pregnant women with perinatal HIV have evidence of HIV drug resistance.8-11 This is due to extensive ART exposure prior to pregnancy, including exposure to suboptimal monotherapy or dual-therapy regimens as children.8 Optimal ART regimens should be selected on the basis of resistance testing, prior ART history, and the same guiding principles used for ART-experienced adults.
-Because of the potential for known or suspected complex drug-resistance mutation patterns in individuals who acquired HIV perinatally, clinicians may consider phenotypic resistance testing in these women during pregnancy when resistance testing is indicated.
+As many as 30% to 70% of pregnant women with PHIV have evidence of HIV drug resistance.8,10-12 This is due to extensive ART exposure prior to pregnancy, including exposure to suboptimal monotherapy or dual-therapy regimens as children.8 Optimal ART regimens should be selected on the basis of resistance testing, prior ART history, and the same guiding principles used for ART-experienced adults.
+Because of the potential for known or suspected complex drug-resistance mutation patterns in individuals who acquired HIV perinatally, clinicians may consider performing phenotypic resistance testing in these women during pregnancy when resistance testing is indicated.
 Consideration should be given to regimens that optimize dosing intervals and minimize pill burden.
-Consultation with experts in HIV and pregnancy is recommended.
-Regimens should be constructed using antiretroviral (ARV) drugs recommended for use in pregnancy whenever possible.
+Regimens should be constructed using antiretroviral (ARV) drugs that are recommended for use in pregnancy whenever possible.
 However, in many cases, the presence of extensive drug resistance may warrant the use of ARV drugs for which there is limited experience in pregnancy; consultation with experts in HIV and pregnancy is recommended in such cases.

-Evidence from studies is conflicting as to whether women with perinatally acquired HIV have higher rates of preterm and small-for-gestational-age (SGA) infants when compared with women with non-perinatally acquired infection.13,14 Several studies have demonstrated no associations between perinatal route of maternal HIV infection and preterm birth, SGA, or low birth weight.8,11,13-15 Other studies have reported conflicting results:
+Evidence from studies is conflicting as to whether women with PHIV have higher rates of preterm and SGA infants when compared with women with NPHIV.19,20 Several studies have demonstrated no associations between perinatal route of maternal HIV infection and preterm birth, SGA infants, or low birth weight.8,12,19-21 Other studies with smaller sample sizes have reported conflicting results:

-- A case series reported high rates of preterm birth (31%) among women with perinatally acquired HIV.9
+- A case series reported high rates of preterm birth (31%) among women with perinatally acquired HIV.10

-- Jao et al. reported a 4-fold increased risk for SGA births among the women with perinatal infection compared to those with non-perinatally acquired infection.16
+- Jao et al. reported a four-fold increased risk for SGA births among women with PHIV compared to those with NPHIV.9

-- Munjal et al. reported earlier gestational age at delivery and lower average birthweights in infants born to women with perinatal compared to those with non-perinatally acquired infection.12
+- Munjal et al. reported earlier gestational age at delivery and lower average birth weights in infants born to women with PHIV compared to those with NPHIV.13

-- Jao et al. found that infants born to women with perinatally acquired HIV had lower mean length-for-age throughout the first year of life.7
+- Jao et al. found that infants born to women with PHIV had lower mean length-for-age throughout the first year of life than infants born to women with NPHIV.7

-Psychosocial challenges may be magnified due to the presence of a lifelong chronic illness, high rates of depression,20 and frequently the loss of one or both parents.
+Psychosocial challenges in PHIV may be magnified due to the presence of a lifelong chronic illness, high rates of depression,23 and, frequently the loss of one or both parents.
 Attention to developmentally appropriate adherence counseling is critical.
-A systematic review and meta-analysis of 50 eligible studies on ART adherence in individuals living with HIV aged 12 years to 24 years, in which adequate adherence was defined as greater than 85% by self-report or undetectable viral load, reported 62.3% adherence overall among youth with HIV.
-Youth from U.S. studies had the lowest average rate of adherence at 53%.21 In a 2014 study of 1,596 people with perinatal HIV living in New York City, only 61% were virally suppressed.
-The authors attributed poor ART adherence to social, behavioral and developmental factors.22 A history of depression has also been associated with nonadherence to ART among pregnant women with perinatal HIV.23 Focused attention on diagnosis and treatment of depression in the preconception period may lead to more optimal medication adherence.
-Self-motivation and social support were key to medication adherence in a study of adolescents living with HIV in the United Kingdom.24
+A systematic review and meta-analysis of 50 eligible studies on ART adherence in individuals living with HIV aged 12 years to 24 years old, reported 62.3% adherence overall among youth with HIV.
+Youth from U.S. studies had the lowest average rate of adherence at 53%.24 In a 2014 study of 1,596 people with PHIV who were living in New York City, only 61% were virally suppressed.
+The authors attributed poor ART adherence to social, behavioral, and developmental factors.25 A history of depression has also been associated with nonadherence to ART among pregnant women with PHIV.26 Focused attention on diagnosis and treatment of depression during the preconception period may lead to better medication adherence.
+Self-motivation and social support were key to achieving medication adherence in a study of adolescents living with HIV in the United Kingdom.27

-Among adolescents with perinatal HIV, pregnancy may create additional complications in the transition from pediatric/adolescent HIV care to adult care due to the complexity of navigating an adult healthcare system with multiple providers.
+Among adolescents with PHIV, pregnancy may create additional complications in the transition from pediatric/adolescent HIV care to adult care due to the complexity of navigating an adult health care system with multiple providers.
 However, pregnancy may also be an opportune time for a young woman to transition to adult care.
-Studies have noted reduced rates of retention in care and viral suppression among pediatric and adolescent persons with HIV who are transitioning to adult health care.25 Continuing support for adherence to treatment is needed in this population.
-Coordination of care across multiple disciplines including HIV primary care, ob/gyn, and perinatal case management is advised.
-Integration of reproductive health counseling and pregnancy prevention including consistent condom use and developmentally appropriate skill building to support disclosure are all recommended.
+Studies have noted reduced rates of retention in care and viral suppression among pediatric and adolescent persons with HIV who are transitioning to adult health care.28 Continuing support for adherence to treatment is needed in this population.
+Coordination of care across multiple disciplines, including HIV primary care, OB/GYN, and perinatal case management, is advised.29 Integration of reproductive health counseling and pregnancy prevention, including consistent condom use and developmentally appropriate skill building to support disclosure, is recommended.

 - Kenny J, Williams B, Prime K, Tookey P, Foster C. Pregnancy outcomes in adolescents in the UK and Ireland growing up with HIV.
 HIV Med.
 2012;13(5):304-308.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/22136754.